Are you frugal, or are you cheap? There’s a difference.

 Frugal takes advantage of the ‘early bird’ or another special at a restaurant.
 Cheap doesn’t bother to leave a tip, or leaves one based on the discounted price, not the regular price.

-Frugal buys coffee at a local coffee shop instead of at a national chain like Starbucks.
-Cheap would rather walk around or drive around looking for the local coffee shop with the lowest price.
+Frugal buys coffee at a local coffee shop or food truck instead of at a national chain like Starbucks.
+Cheap would rather walk around or waste gas driving around looking for the local coffee shop with the lowest price.

 Frugal buys a party dress on sale.
 Cheap tucks in the tags in so nobody can see them, wears the dress to the party, then returns the dress for a refund.